shaefelinger/codepedia/src/VUE/vue advanced-reactivity.md

 ## Methods vs. Computed vs. Watchers

 **Methods:** for event- or data-binding.
 Data-binding: re-executed for every re-render.
-Use for events or data that needs to be re-evalueted every time
+Use for events or data that needs to be re-evaluated every time

 **Computed:** data-binding. only re-evaluated if one of their used values changed.
 Use for data that depends on other data